Jump to main content

 • Earnings for Economists

 Many students of economics do not acquire a job that includes "Economist" in the title.
 Still, economics is a useful way of thinking and is thus a valuable major regardless of your official job title.
-In a 1995 study, the United States Census Bureau studied the average monthly earnings for workers with bachelor’s degrees in various academic disciplines.
+In a recent study, the United States Census Bureau studied the average monthly earnings for workers with bachelor’s degrees in various academic disciplines.
 Here is a sampling of their results:

 Academic Discipline